 The Abalone Industry Reinvestment Fund is an allocation of $5.1 million over 5 years funded under the Government's "Taking Seafood to the Next Level" initiative.

 The broad objectives of the fund are to support and increase the sustainability and productivity of the abalone fishery both biologically and economically while also addressing the impacts of the long spined sea urchin (Centrostephanus) to the marine environment.

 As part of these objectives the fund will:

 - support projects to reduce the long spined sea urchin population on the East Coast

 The fund is administered by a committee consisting of members from the Tasmanian Abalone Council, the Tasmanian Department of Primary Industries, Parks, Water and Environment and the Institute for Marine and Antarctic Studies from the University of Tasmania.
 The AIRF Committee is chaired by Dr Ian Dutton, Director, Marine Resources.

 Expressions of interest for project funding

-The Committee is calling for expressions of interest for project funding.
+The Committee has undertaken a process calling for expressions of interest for project funding.
 Examples of the areas and types of suitable projects include: